 However, the information you submit in the articles of incorporation is similar.
 For example, you’ll need to inform the Secretary of State about your business name, address, registered agent, and the names of incorporators (who founded the company).
 You’ll also need to assign any initial shares and give them a corresponding value.
 This way, you can define ownership of the organization.

-House Bill 22-1001, part of the Colorado Business Fee Relief Act, went into effect on July 1, 2022.
-This legislation cut the price of forming a company in the state for a year.
-The act will expire on June 30, 2023, after which the price of articles of organization submission will rise to $50 again.
+Filing Articles of Organization in Colorado costs $50.
+On July 1, 2022, House Bill 22-1001, part of the Colorado Business Fee Relief Act, went into effect.
+This legislation reduced the price of forming a company in the state for a year.
+The act expired on June 30, 2023, after which the cost of Articles of Organization submission returned to $50.

 In addition to filing fees, ongoing fees may also apply.
 For instance, LLCs must pay a $10 Annual Report fee.
-They must also conduct a Trade Name filing which usually costs $20 but is only $1 until June 30, 2023.
+They must also conduct a Trade Name filing which usually costs $20.
 Trade name renewals cost $5 per year.

 There is also a Colorado-registered agent fee.
 If you act as your own registered agent, you pay nothing.
 If you hire these services, the cost is around $125 per year.